ret2binsh/hackchurch-bible/README.md

 Hack Church is a group dedicated to making a comprehensive penetration testing methodology available to everyone.
 If you would like to contribute, please submit a PR or report an Issue.

+## How to use this guide
+The `preformatted text` refers to command line input/output.
+Some text `{{REPLACE_ME}}` (all caps, snake_cased, in between double curly braces), should be replaced with relevant info.
+Sometimes a command will have `# This is a comment` afterward to further provide context for a command.

 ## Methodology
 0. Setup
 1. Recon